9-FS/nhentai_archivist/readme.md

 - `DONTDOWNLOADME_FILEPATH`, optional, defaults to `None`

     This is the path to the file containing the nHentai ID you explicitly do not want to download, separated by line breaks.
 It has priority over all input methods.
 If you want to systematically exclude hentai by tag, use the `-` operator in the tag search instead.

+- `DOWNLOAD_WORKERS`, optional, defaults to $5$

+    This sets the number of download workers for parallel image downloads.
+More does not always mean faster! $5$ usually is a good balance between overhead and bandwidth usage.

+    If you had to set `CIRCUMVENT_LOAD_BALANCER = true` because the load balancer is broken, you are randomly trying out media servers directly if they happen to have the image, which will result in a lot of download errors.
+In this case it might make sense to set this to a higher value like $10$, because a lot of time is wasted waiting for timeouts of download requests to expire.

 - `DOWNLOADME_FILEPATH`, optional, defaults to `None`